 If you absolutely want a beautiful guitar and are willing to upgrade later, or aren’t sure if guitar-playing is for you, the Les Paul Studio LT will be a great purchase for you.
 You will have to do the neck adjustments and string swaps, which, to be honest, you would have to do on just about any guitar in the price range of the cheapest guitars with decent playability.

 Still, if you would like to look for an alternative, I would suggest looking at the Fender Squier Affinity Stratocaster.
+And check out our nice post on the best guitar accessories, we’ve listed lots of free things that will improve your playing as well!

 Who is the Les Paul Studio LT for?

 The Studio LT features excellent playability and quality hardware that make up a killer instrument.
-It’s a solid purchase for any beginner or an intermediate-level player who wants to get their feet into the world of electric guitars.
+It’s a solid purchase for any beginner or intermediate-level player who wants to get their feet into the world of electric guitars.

 Is the Epiphone Les Paul Studio LT a good guitar?

-For the price, the Studio LT is an excellent purchase.
+For the price, Studio LT is an excellent purchase.
 You may still want to look into the specifications to see if it’s what you want though.